openscan-lsm/OpenScan-BH_SPC/README.md

 How to build
 ------------

-Currently this module is built with Visual Sutdio (2015; should also build with VS2019).
+Currently this module is built with Visual Sutdio 2019.
 The following dependencies must be supplied:

 - The **BH SPCM DLL**.
 This should be installed together with the SPCM software in `C:\Program Files (x86)\BH\SPCM\DLL`.